Nervous Cabaret: History

 The band has also performed with Amanda Palmer and Sxip Shirey at the Music Hall of Williamsburg in Brooklyn and Jil Is Lucky at La Cigale theatre in Paris, France Additionally, Nervous Cabaret performed on the same stage with Sonic Youth at Les Escales Festival in Saint-Nazaire, France.

-Nervous Cabaret also supported Amanda Palmer on tour at the Bijou Theater in Knoxville, Tennessee, as mentioned on p.
-210 of Tara Prescott and Aaron Drucker's book Feminism in the Worlds of Neil Gaiman (Gaiman is Palmer's husband).
+Nervous Cabaret also supported Amanda Palmer on tour at the Bijou Theater in Knoxville, Tennessee.

 In 2008, Nervous Cabaret was invited to perform at the Louvre museum in Paris.